jgege/UNI-CSCU9V5/CSCU9V5.md

     - users need to be notified of the disappearance of the mailbox
   - the operating system
     - independent, not associated with any process
-    - operating system offers machanisms for
+    - operating system offers mechanisms for
       - creating a new mailbox
       - send and receive messages
       - delete a mailbox